 I wanted to post this on Tuesday to give everyone a preview of the guys expected to sign with LSU on Wednesday.
 I'll finalize this post later depending on how LSU's class changes on Signing Day.

-Zach Lee - Lee is big (6'4" 200 pounds) and very athletic.
+QB Zach Lee - Lee is big (6'4" 200 pounds) and very athletic.
 He's got a big arm and was very productive in high school.
 He completed 57% of his passes as a senior with 31 TDs and just 6 INTs.
 As a junior, he completed 63% with 33 TDs and 10 INTs.
 While not considered a dual-threat quarterback, Lee is mobile and can move the chains with his feet.
 He operated mostly out of the shotgun in high school.
 The big question with Zach is whether or not he'll ever set foot on LSU's campus.
 He's a big time baseball prospect as a pitcher (can reportedly throw 90 + MPH) and will be drafted high in the Major League Baseball draft.
 Will it be high enough to entice him away from LSU?
 We won't know until August.
 He reminds me a lot off Matt Mauck, not only due to the similarities as a baseball player, but also in mobility and decision making.

-Spencer Ware - Cincinnati, OH: Ware has the perfect build for a running back at 5'11" 220 pounds.
+RB Spencer Ware - Cincinnati, OH: Ware has the perfect build for a running back at 5'11" 220 pounds.
 A quarterback for all four years in high school, Ware will have to make the transition to running back.
 He earned a lot of high praise for his play at running back both at LSU's camp over the summer and at the U.S. Army All-American game in early January.
 He should continue to improve as he gets more repetitions as as running back.
 His performance during the week of the All-American game has drastically increased his rankings by the various recruiting services.
 Ware may not have blazing top end speed, but he has exceptional burst and acceleration.
 He also has an uncanny ability to make sharp cuts for a guy his size.
 As long as Ware keeps his weight in check, it's hard to imagine him not being an impact player for LSU.

 Jahkori Gore - Miami, FL: At just 5'9" 170 pounds, we haven't seen a back like Gore at LSU in quite some time.
 Generally a guy with his size has to be blazing fast in order to play in the SEC.
 While Gore has good speed, he's not a Trindon Holliday type of burner.
 He's just a darn good running back that happens to be small.
 He has good initial burst and runs with great vision, using and setting up his blocks well.
 And despite his small stature, Gore isn't afriad to run it hard between the tackles.
 He reminds me of Oregon State's Jacquizz Rodgers.
 Gore was extremely productive in high school playing in one of the more competitive districts in the nation.
 Gore chose LSU over offers from Tennessee, Cal, and Auburn.

-Alfred Blue - Hahnville HS: Blue is Louisiana's top running back prospect this year.
+Alfred Blue- Hahnville HS: Blue is Louisiana's top running back prospect this year.
 He has a slender build for a running back and actually looks more like a safety.
 He's 6'1" 200 pounds and is a slashing style of runner.
 At this point, he runs a little too upright but he does run very hard.
 He has good speed, but not great.
 He has the frame to fill out, but he's not there yet.
 He is very versatile however.
 He blocks well and catches the ball well.
 LSU's coaches offered him immediately after seeing him first hand at camp this summer.
 You can see why the coaches like him.
 If he fills out some more and lowers his pad level, he could be a Joseph Addai / Rondell Mealey type of runner.
 With three running backs in the Class of 2010 and three already committed for the Class of 2011, someone will likely be changing positions.
 Blue seems to be the most likely to do due to his versatility.
 I wouldn't be surprised to eventually see him at wide receiver or at linebacker.

-Brandon Worle - LaGrange, GA: As far as fullback prospects go, it's hard to imagine one much better than Worle.
+FB Brandon Worle - LaGrange, GA: As far as fullback prospects go, it's hard to imagine one much better than Worle.
 He's a beast as a blocker.
 As a ball carrier or receiver, he's athletic enough to be another weapon for the offense to utilize.
 He's a straigh ahead runner and doens't waste time trying to juke defenders.
 With the ball in his hands, he goes north/south in a hurry.
 He's 6'1" 235 pounds with great balance and he loves contact.
 With LSU needing a fullback to step up, Worle has an opportunity to play as a true freshman.
 Like all high school fullbacks, he'll have to learn better technique as he simply can't steam roll defenders in the SEC like he did in high school.
 I know Quinn Johnson was a damn good fullback for LSU, but Worle really reminds me of him.

 WR